bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 A standalone Sanderson in an alternate America where Rithmatics, the ability to bring chalk drawings to life, is taught at an academy, and students are disappearing.

 Lighter than most of his work and built around a magic system based on geometry, which sounds dry but is genuinely clever in practice.
 A good entry point for readers new to Sanderson, or anyone who wants something more accessible than the Stormlight Archive.
+For more, see our [complete Sanderson guide](/blog/11-best-books-by-brandon-sanderson/).

 [**Buy The Rithmatist on Amazon**](https://amzn.to/4dTD2Hm)